Your kitchen isn’t as clean as you think

 - The glass mats.
-This is an example of an often-forgotten area.
+No one ever remembers the glass mats.
 Why?
-Because your staff is so focused on making sure the glasses stacked on the mats are clean, they forget about the mats themselves.
-On a daily basis this is no big deal but over time these mats can get sticky and even develop different types of mold.
+Because your crew is so focused on making sure the glasses stacked on the mats are clean, they forget about the mats themselves.
+Over time these mats get sticky and even develop mold.
 Cleaning these mats doesn’t have to be a daily chore but you should strive for at least once a week.

 - Your host stand.
 On a busy night your host stand can be organized chaos, and because the real action happens inside your main dining area, the host stand can be forgotten.
-However, like every other aspect of your front entryway, a clean host stand is vital to first impressions.
+A clean host stand is vital to first impressions.
 Because this area seldom requires more than a little picking up, tidying it should be part of every shift change.

 - The tops of your appliances.
-Your staff cleans inside the microwaves, the refrigerators and the ovens but what about the top?
-These areas collect dust, debris and foodstuffs that can attract vermin.
-They may also collect grease — if near the grill — which increases their potential fire risk.
-Assign staff responsible for cleaning the rest of the appliance to wipe down the top as well.
+Your crew cleans inside the microwaves, refrigerators, and ovens, but what about the top?
+These areas collect dust, debris, and foodstuffs that can attract vermin.
+They may also collect grease which increases your fire risk.

 - The mop sink.
-Home to a tool necessary to clean the rest of your business, the mop sink is often no more than a dumping ground for all that dirty water.
+The mop sink is often no more than a dumping ground for dirty water.
 Not all of it goes down the drain either.
 Spraying the mop sink out with soap and hot water once a week can reduce your mold risk and ensure all those remnants from previous cleanings go down the drain like they were supposed to.

 - The nozzles.
 From your tea urns to your soda station, the nozzles that pour your customers’ beverages collect remnants of that service as well.
-And these particles build up over time.
-As they do, a dirty nozzle can hamper the product you pour, hindering the guest experience.
+A dirty nozzle can affect the product you pour.
 Nozzles should be removed and soaked in a sanitary solution every night and then thoroughly rinsed the next day before being placed back on the machine.